 The split-plot (SP) design has a nested structure, and is used in the case where (at least) two treatment factors are present, with the levels of one treatment factor having to be applied to large experimental units while the levels of another treatment factor can be applied to smaller units.
 Here we consider a standard form of the SP design with two treatment factors, A and B, with a crossed structure, and a nested structural component with three strata.
 The highest level of structure corresponds to complete replicates of the set of treatments, and we denote this level using the factor Block.
-Each block is then divided into a number of whole plots (factor WPlot), with levels of treatment factor A randomized to the whole plots separately within each block.
-Finally, each whole plot is divided into a number of subplots (factor Subplot), and the levels of factor B are randomized onto subplots within each whole plot.
+Each block is then divided into a number of whole plots (factor WPlot), with levels of treatment factor A randomized to the whole plots (factor Subplot), and the levels of factor B are randomized onto subplots within each whole plot.
 This design can be represented in symbolic form as

-Explanatory component: AB

-Structural component: Block/WPlot/Subplot
+Explanatory component: A\B Structural component: Block/WPlot/Subplot